iganets/.github/profile/README.md

 # IGAnets - Isogeometric analysis network

 IGAnets is a novel approach to combine the concept of deep operator learning with the mathematical framework of isogeometric analysis.
+For an overview of the different components visit https://iganets.github.io/

 ## Main repositories